 9. Tune Your Guitar and Practice Your Music

 It’s another straightforward way to get a very warm electric guitar tone.
 Still, if you don’t tune your guitar and practice your music parts until they’re entirely memorized, you’ll have trouble with your tone and playing.
-You don’t have to be in tune ideally, but playing your guitar when it’s out of tune is one of those things that’ll undoubtedly affect your tone.
+You don’t have to be in tune ideally, but playing your guitar when it’s out of tune is one of those things that’ll undoubtedly affect your tone (Want to know: Are locking tuners worth it?).

 Always make sure to have access to a quality tuner and to tune your guitar before every practice and performance.
 It can be part of your ritual before you start playing, and it’s another thing you can check off when it comes to things that might affect your tone.
 Additionally, if you don’t know your music forwards and backwards, it’s also impossible to completely discount the mistakes you make and how they can affect your tone.